yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ```
 <br/>

-② The second is an array that takes in comma-delimited variables called the dependency list.
-This is how you change the way useEffect() operates.

- - Running an effect once (componentDidMount) : The useEffect() hook takes a second parameter, an array, containing the list of things that will cause the useEffect hook to run.
+② The useEffect() hook takes a second parameter, an array, containing the list of things that will cause the useEffect hook to run.
 When changed, it will trigger the effect hook.

-The key to running an effect once is to pass in an empty array. <br/>
+ - Running an effect once (componentDidMount) : The key to running an effect once is to pass in an empty array. <br/>
 ```
 useEffect(() => {
 	console.log('This only runs once');